MaxXSoft/GeeOS/README.md

 Run this command from the repository root. `-bios none` is required because GeeOS starts in machine mode at `0x80000000` and provides its own initialization; QEMU's default OpenSBI firmware occupies the same address range.
 The default CPU can be used with PMP enabled.
 Tested with QEMU 11.1.1.

 After the shell appears, try `hello`, `alloc`, or `notepad`.
 Press Ctrl-A, then X to quit QEMU.
 Run `python3 tests/smoke/qemu_smoke.py` for an automated smoke test covering shell commands, heap allocation and repeated UART input.
+See [tests/README.md](tests/README.md) for test suites and build requirements.

 The default target is `virt`.
 For Fuxi, run `make -j TARGET=fuxi`; use `make -j TARGET=virt` to switch back.
 Changing `TARGET` automatically rebuilds the library, bootloader and kernel YuLang objects with `-D GEEOS_TARGET=$(TARGET)`.
 Run `make clean` when changing toolchain paths or optimization settings; object files are shared between configurations.
 The QEMU ELF cannot be used unchanged on Fuxi because the peripheral maps differ.